animesharma/Acronym-Passphrase-Generator/README.md

                         Minimum length of words used in the passphrase.
   --separators [SEPARATORS ...], -s [SEPARATORS ...]
                         List of separators to separate words in the passphrase.
-Defaults to hyphen (-)
+Defaults to hyphen (-) --case CASE, -c CASE  Specifies the case style to use for the generated passphrase.
+Supported options include:
+                        0. kebab-case (default)
+                        1. PascalCase
+                        2. Intermittent Capitalization
+                        3. StIcKy CaPs
 ```

 ## Examples: